 Both systems are applied across a wide range of sectors.
 Typical use cases include:

-Rapidly installed operational centers supporting infrastructure, transport, and energy projects. - Worker accommodation buildings
+- Site offices & construction camps – Rapidly installed operational centers supporting infrastructure, transport, and energy projects.

-Comfortable, compliant housing for industrial, agricultural, and energy sector workforces. - Temporary schools & healthcare units
+- Worker accommodation buildings – Compliant housing for industrial, agricultural, and energy sector workforces.

-Access control points, monitoring units, and technical rooms for industrial and logistics sites. - Storage and logistics facilities
+- Security buildings & technical units – Access control points and technical rooms for industrial and logistics sites.

-Auxiliary buildings for ports, distribution centers, and intermodal hubs across Spain.
+- Storage and logistics facilities – Auxiliary buildings for ports, distribution centers, and intermodal hubs.

 These applications demonstrate how modular and prefabricated approaches align with Spain’s operational and regulatory realities.